-Fear is one of the primary obstacles to a peaceful, efficient resolution in a divorce case.
-However, fear is extremely normal and present in almost all situations with divorcing couples.
-The early stages of divorce are the hardest and scariest because people have had their world rocked, especially if they were not the person who decided to end the relationship.
-There is a lot of uncertainty.
-[Read more...] about Fear and Divorce
+Fear is extremely normal and present in almost all situations with divorcing couples.
+It also can be one of the primary obstacles to a peaceful, efficient resolution in a divorce case.
+The early stages of separation or divorce are the hardest and scariest because people have had their world shaken, especially the person who didn't decide to end the relationship.
+There is a lot of [Read more...] about Managing Fears During Divorce

 If you have gone through a divorce, or if you have been there for a divorcing friend or family member, you know it can be stressful, expensive, and even destructive.
 Traditional litigated divorce is an adversarial system designed to pit spouses against one another, increasing fear, distrust, and animosity.
 It frequently leaves important decisions up to a judge, and not to the parties [Read more...] about Collaborative Divorce: Divorce Without Destruction